 If the entire tumor or area of DCIS is removed (such as in an excisional biopsy or breast-conserving surgery), the pathologist will say how big the DCIS is by measuring how long it is across (in greatest dimension), either by looking at it under the microscope or by gross examination (just looking at it with the naked eye) of the tissue taken out at surgery.
 Another way to measure DCIS is to note the number of microscopic slides that contain DCIS.
 For example, the report may say that DCIS was found in 3 slides.

 On needle biopsy, measurements of the area of DCIS are not often reported because this type of biopsy only samples a part of the tumor.
 Later, when the entire area of DCIS is removed (with surgery), an accurate measurement can be done.

 The larger the area of DCIS, the more likely it is to come back (recur) after surgery.
-Doctors use information about the size of the DCIS when recommending treatments.
+Doctors use information about the size of the DCIS when recommending further treatments.

 Ask your doctor how these results will affect your treatment.

-Microcalcifications or calcifications are mineral deposits that can be found in both non-cancerous and cancerous breast lesions.
+Microcalcifications or calcifications are calcium deposits that can be found in both non-cancerous and cancerous breast lesions.
 They can be seen both on mammograms and under the microscope.
 Because certain calcifications are found in areas containing cancer, their presence on a mammogram may lead to a biopsy of the area.
 Then, when the biopsy is done, the pathologist looks at the tissue removed to be sure that it contains calcifications.
 If the calcifications are there, the treating physician knows that the biopsy sampled the correct area (the abnormal area with calcifications that was seen on the mammogram).

-Copyright 2011 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.
+Copyright 2017 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.